billti/billti.github.io/_posts/2019-02-08-minimal-nodejs.md

 ---
 layout: post
-title: Minimal Node.js native modules
+title: Minimal Node.js native modules - the CRT
 ---

 I recently wanted to author a Node.js native module for inclusion into an application that only runs